andrew/ultimate-awesome/README.md

 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-london](https://github.com/tolgaergin/awesome-london) - A curated list of links for UK based contractors.
-- [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-xmtp](https://github.com/xmtp/awesome-xmtp) - A curated list of awesome resources and projects built using XMTP.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.